swendj/feeder/README.md

 #every minute <br>
 */1 * * * *  python /home/pi/scripts/feed.py 0 <br>

-### Local web
+### Web
 After installation of a HTML server (Lighty) on the Pi, please place "index.php" and "action.txt" in its document root "var/www/html".
+If that was successful, easily type the IP address of your Pi in the browsers bar and you should see the web frontend as shown in the image gallery.
-If that was successful, you can see the web frontend as shown in the image gallery.
+If internet access is desired, your Pi must be enabled in the router and given a permanent IP address using a DynDNS service.

 ### Parts list
 - Raspberry Pi Zero W (1/2)